laffertybrian/food-sales-predictions/README.md

 ## Methods
-- Data cleaned and prepared using imputing and category standaraization strategies.
+- Data cleaned and prepared using imputing and category standaraization strategies
-- Visualization of data to explore and find underlying trends.
+- Visualization of data to explore and find underlying trends
-- Analyized data using multiple machine learning models to optimize results.
+- Analyized data using multiple machine learning models to optimize results

 ## Model
-The Machine Learning Model selected for this project was a Regression Tree.
-This model preformed best with the data when compared with a Linear Regression model.
-After tuning hyperparameters of The Regreesion Tree, it produced a R^2 value above 0.996 on the test data.
+The machine learning model selected for this project was a regression tree.
+This model preformed best with the data when compared with a linear regression model.
+After tuning hyperparameters of the regreesion tree, it produced a R^2 value above 0.996 on the test data.

 ## Results